jengalas/pz-adventures-jekyll/_posts/2018/2018-09-17-acadia-adventures-2018-day-13.md

 {% include gallery.html gallery_id="gallery2" class="" %}

 After hiking Hadlock Ponds today, we went in search of 5 survey markers out toward Seal Cove.
 Only found 1, but found lots of buggy spots and stinging nettles while looking for the others.
 I still wouldn't trade it for anything!

+{% include image.html filename="P1050339clx.jpg" thumb="P1050339b.jpg" caption="NGS Benchmark K 145 (established in 1962), near Seal Cove Pond" %}

+{% include gallery.html gallery_id="gallery3" class="" %}

 Oh, and we found the entrance to the old Browns Mountain trail.
 (We'll have to save the hike for next time.)
 I didn't realize there are two signs for it, very close together!

-{% include image.html filename="P1050339clx.jpg" thumb="P1050339b.jpg" caption="NGS Benchmark K 145 (established in 1962), near Seal Cove Pond" %}

-{% include gallery.html gallery_id="gallery3" class="" %}
+{% include tracklog.html %}

 Dinner at Havana was amazing as always.
 That place is always perfect!
 We started with mojitos, bread (multigrain and blueberry cornbread with the assortment of dips: white bean, chili oil and cinnamon honey butter) and the little "treat" of smoked chicken with chipotle on a corn chip.
 Then we got the usual appetizer: spring rolls stuffed with mushrooms and a soy aioli that melts in your mouth.
 Best spring rolls I've ever tasted.